GSA-TTS/ai.gov/docs/adr/0004-design-system.md

 ![](0004-design-system-performance.png)

 Additionally, the accessibility of the Tailwind + shadcn/ui raised some concerns.
 During the build of the related chat product, there was a large stream of work related to correcting accessibility issues.
-Furthermore, an inspection of the shadcn/ui site with [Axe](https://www.deque.com/axe/), [WAVE](https://wave.webaim.org/), and a light manual audit in the form of the tab key was able to surface several accessiblity issues.
+Furthermore, an inspection of the shadcn/ui site with [Axe](https://www.deque.com/axe/), [WAVE](https://wave.webaim.org/), and a light manual audit in the form of the tab key was able to surface several accessibility issues.

 ## Consequences